jestjs/jest/docs/MockFunctions.md

 can be done with `mockImplementation` or `mockImplementationOnce` methods on mock functions.

-The `mockImplementation` method is useful when you need define the default implementation of your function:
+The `mockImplementation` method is useful when you need to define the default implementation of your function:

 ```javascript